rfielding/DSPCompiler/README.md

 		d[i] = 1 - a[i];
 	}

+So when you start refactoring the code, it begins to look like this:

 	#define INPARALLEL(statement,length) { for(int i=0; i<length; i++) { statement } }

 	INPARALLEL(a[i]  = b[i],length)